I want to use Resco on mobile & wearable devices. Do we need to consider SW and HW requirements? If yes, can you tell me these requirements?”

 Other differences are because of the platform specifics and restrictions.

-- uses Apple maps
+- uses Apple maps and Google maps

 - uses Google Maps

-- uses Bing map
+- uses Bing maps and Google maps

 Can I get a list of supported devices?